websemantics/gh-pages-spa/README.md

 ## Credits

-This project was build following this article,
+This project was built following this article,

 [S(GH)PA](https://www.smashingmagazine.com/2016/08/sghpa-single-page-app-hack-github-pages/), tutorial to build the ability to route paths for a GitHub Pages website to its index.html for handling as a single-page app (SPA).